Transeu/api-rest-documentation/_src/source/_docs/use-cases/business.md

  - User of a system (i.e. _"Jan Kowalski"_) once added an order from external system to process it in Trans.eu system.
  - User wants to export processed order back to external system.
- - User gets the order using its unique identifier.
+ - User gets the order data using its unique identifier.

 ### HTTP Request for getting an order from Trans.eu system